 A cornstone of SmackDown Live

-In the 2016 WWE draft, The Viper was selected by SmackDown and became involved in a storyline with the Wyatt Family.
-It culminated in Orton successfully challenging the Eater of Worlds for the WWE Championship at WrestleMania 33 after winning the Royal Rumble.
+In the 2016 WWE draft, Randy Orton was selected by SmackDown and became involved in a storyline with the Wyatt Family.
+It culminated in Randy Orton successfully challenging the Eater of Worlds for the WWE Championship at WrestleMania 33 after winning the Royal Rumble.

 However, Orton's reign as titleholder wasn't very long as he dropped it to Jinder Mahal at Backlash 2017.
 He won the United States Championship at Fastlane on March 11, 2018, completing a career grand slam.